atom/atom/docs/creating-a-package.md

 trigger your package's activation.
 You can delay the loading of your package until one of these events is triggered.
-- `providedServices` (**Optional**): an Object describing the services that your packages provides, which can be used by other packages.
+- `providedServices` (**Optional**): an Object describing the services that your package provides, which can be used by other packages.
 The keys of this object are the names of the services, and the values are Objects with the following
 keys:
   - `description` (**Optional**) a String describing the service